 Lincoln Educational Services Corporation Welcomes Healthcare Executive Sylvia Jean Young to its Board of Directors

-/EIN News/ -- PARSIPPANY, N.J., Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Lincoln Educational Services Corporation (NASDAQ: LINC) today announced that Sylvia Jean Young, MSHA, FACHE, has been appointed to the Company’s Board of Directors.
-With over 35 years of corporate leadership experience in the healthcare industry, Ms. Young’s contributions are expected to further broaden the Board’s perspective and enhance the Company’s ability to execute on its long-term growth strategy.
-In connection with her appointment to the Board, Ms. Young was also appointed to the Board’s Compensation Committee.
+PARSIPPANY, N.J., Feb.
+27, 2023 (GLOBE NEWSWIRE) -- Lincoln Educational Services Corporation LINC today announced that Sylvia Jean Young, MSHA, FACHE, has been appointed to the Company's Board of Directors.
+With over 35 years of corporate leadership experience in the healthcare industry, Ms. Young's contributions are expected to further broaden the Board's perspective and enhance the Company's ability to execute on its long-term growth strategy.
+In connection with her appointment to the Board, Ms. Young was also appointed to the Board's Compensation Committee.

 "Sylvia Young brings a long record of accomplishments, both professional and educational, and will be a valued member of the Board of Directors," stated Scott M. Shaw, Lincoln's President and CEO and a Board member.
 "Sylvia has great enthusiasm, and her knowledge and experience in the healthcare industry will support our initiatives around expanding our nursing and allied health programs.
 Throughout her career, Ms. Young has demonstrated strong leadership skills in a capital-intensive industry, and has developed significant expertise in safety, regulatory compliance, customer service, employee satisfaction, and Diversity, Equality, and Inclusion programs, all of which are valuable additions to our Board.
 Her experience in these areas will further support our efforts to be the school of choice for students as well as a workplace that continues to attract top talent for positions at both the campus and corporate levels."